mathhobbit/EditCalculateAndChart/README.md

 and it will build the application.
 The script "ecc" will run it.

-On MS Windows you need to use the respective *.bat files.
+On MS Windows run cmd and use the respective *.bat files.

 Good luck!